Venture Facility for Public Benefit

-As a venture facility for public benefit, Schmidt Futures drives discovery through investment in people, platforms, and partnerships.
-We aim to apply new ways of thinking and new technological innovations to long-standing human problems.
+Schmidt Futures drives discovery through investment in people, platforms, and partnerships.
+We aim to improve societal outcomes through the thoughtful development of emerging science and technologies that can benefit humanity.

 We are focused on measurable results, applying new approaches to tackle old problems in a data-driven fashion.

 We seek to create the future, not restore the past.
 For example, embracing the inevitability of technological change, we look for machine learning solutions where there is a community benefit.

 We take the risks that only private philanthropy can take, providing early-stage funds broadly to new (and potentially competitive) efforts through a fast-launch venture model.
 We are creative in our approach, serving as an idea generator to test a number of ideas and identify those that work.

 Like effective venture facilities, we invest not only by thesis but also by team.
 In some cases, we start with a goal and then find the people, and in other cases we start by finding the best people and support them through multiple efforts or experiments.